Admissions

 Students who do not demonstrate sufficient proficiency in English may be retested or asked to take courses in English for speakers of other languages.
 A higher level of proficiency will be required in order for students to serve as teaching fellows.

-Non-U.S. applicants who accept offers of admission will be required to give appropriate evidence of necessary financial support before the University will be able to issue visa documents.
+Non-U.S. applicants who accept offers of admission will be required to give appropriate evidence of necessary financial support before the university will be able to issue visa documents.

 The application contains questions regarding prior or pending criminal charges, disciplinary sanctions, and breaks or leaves of absence in educational/professional experience.
-Responses regarding prior or pending criminal charges are not shared with the program to which an applicant seeks admission, nor are they a bar to admission in the Graduate School.
-When an applicant answers affirmatively to any of these questions, however, the Graduate School will evaluate the circumstances outlined by the applicant to determine if they are potentially relevant to the applicant’s participation in the Yale community as a graduate student.
-In cases where such charges are pending, the Graduate School may decide to admit the applicant contingent upon the charges being resolved or to defer the decision on admission until the charges are resolved.
-If new criminal or disciplinary charges are filed against an applicant after submission of the application but prior to matriculation, applicants are required to notify the Graduate School Admissions Office of this fact in writing.
+Responses regarding prior or pending criminal charges are not shared with the program to which an applicant seeks admission, nor are they a bar to admission in the graduate school.
+When an applicant answers affirmatively to any of these questions, however, the graduate school will evaluate the circumstances outlined by the applicant to determine if they are potentially relevant to the applicant’s participation in the Yale community as a graduate student.
+In cases where such charges are pending, the graduate school may decide to admit the applicant contingent upon the charges being resolved or to defer the decision on admission until the charges are resolved.
+If new criminal or disciplinary charges are filed against an applicant after submission of the application but prior to matriculation, applicants are required to notify the graduate school admissions office of this fact in writing.
 Failure to do so may result in rejection of an application or rescission of an offer of admission.

 Applicants are typically notified of decisions regarding their applications during the months of February and March.
 Official notification is sent from the Graduate School of Arts and Sciences only.